CyR1en/PEAKLaunchSwapper/README.md

     ```
     ./peakls
     ```
-5. Steam will restart, and now you can use the Gale mod manager to launch PEAK, and it will now start with `DX12`
+5. Steam will restart, and now you can use the Thunderstore or Gale mod manager to launch PEAK, and it will now start with `DX12`

 Optional:
 - Revert to original: